Spikan/JSIncremental/DEV_TOOLS_README.md

 ## Overview

-These dev tools allow you to test the break_infinity integration with extremely large numbers that go way beyond JavaScript's native limits (1e308+).
+These dev tools allow you to test the break_eternity.js integration with extremely large numbers that go way beyond JavaScript's native limits (1e308+).

 ## Available Functions